kartikmandar/kartikmandar/README.md

 Those badges show that I have completed the online courses for <a href = "https://www.learnenough.com/command-line">Learn Enough Command Line to Be Dangerous</a> and <a href = "https://www.learnenough.com/text-editor"> Learn Enough Text Editor to be Dangerous</a>.

+Also check out my <a href = "https://bitbucket.org/kartik-mandar/workspace/overview">BitBucket profile</a>.